jburnford/jekyll/en/lessons/introduction-and-installation.md

 – and finally we will help you to get your toes wet with some simple programming that provides immediate results.

+We recomend instealling [Anaconda 3].
+Anaconda is a package of software that includes Python 3, R, most of the Python packages used by digital historians.
+It also includes RStudio, Jupyter notebooks and the Spyder integrated development environment (IDE).
+Don't worry if you don't know much about any of these tools.
+The benifits of the Anaconda platform is all the software you need is installed through a simple process.
+The main drawback is it requires a Minimum 5 GB disk space to download and install.
+If diskspace is a concern, you can install [Miniconda] and then only add the Python packages you require.
+Alternatively, you can simply install [Python 3] and use the included Integrated Development and Learning Environment (IDLE).
+This might be the best option on older machines or if you are working in a computer lab whith Python 3 installed and no ability to install new software.

 In this opening module you will install the [Python programming language][], the [Beautiful Soup HTML/XML parser][], and a text editor.
 Screencaps provided here come from [Komodo Edit][], but you can use any